Sun City Agreement

-The Sun City Agreement was an agreement signed between some of the warring parties in the Second Congo War on 2 April 2002 at the luxury South African casino resort of Sun City, as a result of the Inter-Congolese dialogue (ICD).
+The Sun City Agreement was an agreement signed between some of the warring parties in the Second Congo War on 2 April 2003 at the luxury South African casino resort of Sun City, as a result of the Inter-Congolese dialogue (ICD).
 Delegates hoped that this would be a historic "final act", ending more than four years of war and setting up a government of national unity.

+On 17 April 2002, the government of President Joseph Kabila and the Movement for the Liberation of the Congo (MLC) reached a deal in Sun City to form a transitional government, but it was rejected by the Rally for Congolese Democracy–Goma (RCD–Goma).
+International pressure on Rwanda and the rebels led to the Global and All-Inclusive Agreement (AGI) on 17 December 2002, the final act of which was confirmed by all rebel groups in Sun City on 2 April 2003, where a transitional constitution was also adopted.

 The agreement was witnessed by South African President Thabo Mbeki as well as the heads of state of Botswana, Namibia, Zambia and Zimbabwe.
 In his speech during the meeting, Mbeki praised the delegates who had spent 19 months involved in the ICD negotiations.

 Participants

 The partial agreement was reached between the government, the Ugandan-backed Mouvement de liberation du Congo (MLC) armed opposition group and a majority of civil society and unarmed political opposition groups.
 Unfortunately, the parties were not able to establish a new constitution and government, despite repeated attempts.

 However, another armed opposition movement, the Rassemblement congolais pour la democratie (RCD-Goma), backed by Rwanda, along with several parties of the unarmed political opposition including the Union pour la Democratie et le Progres Social (UDPS) of the veteran Congolese politician and former prime minister, Etienne Tshisekedi refused to sign the accord, which led to concerns about a return to violence.